-- 7.2.2.13 8.2.2.12 a request by WADAL's Executive Committee and/or WADA's Foundation Board. - 7.2.3 8.2.3Code Article 20 requires International Federations, National Olympic Committees and National Paralympic Committees to monitor and enforce Code complianceCompliance by their members/recognized bodies.
-Accordingly, WADA-will not actively monitor Code compliance by those members/recognized bodies, but rather will expect the Signatories in question to do so.
-If, in the course of its monitoring activities, WADA learns of apparent non-compliance with the Code by a member/recognized body of such Signatory, it will notify the Signatory for appropriate follow-up and action in accordance with the Signatory' s obligations under the Code. - 7.2.4 8.2.4In addition, again given the large number of Signatories and WADA+'s limited resources, the CRC may approve proposals by WADA Management to prioritize enforcement of Critical and (in certain circumstances) High Priority requirements of the Code and/or the International Standards (including, where necessary, by assertingalleging non-compliance and proposing imposition of Signatory Consequences), while giving Signatories additional opportunity to take any corrective action(s) necessary to ensure compliance with other requirements of the Code and/or the International Standards.
-The greatest priority will be given to pursuing the imposition of appropriate Signatory Consequences in cases involving non-compliance with Critical requirements and Aggravating Factors.

-7.2.5 8.2.5 WADA may also enlist the support of other bodies to assist it in its monitoring tasks.

-7.2.6 8.2.6 For the avoidance of doubt, a Signatory shall remainbe required to comply in full at all times with its obligations under the Code and the International Standards, whether or not it is prioritized for monitoring by WADA.
+- 7.2.2.9 8.2.2.8 a Signatory's failure to implement recommendations following collaboration programs in which WADA acted as a facilitator or a party; - 7.2.2.10 8.2.2.9 a Signatory's failure to implement measures (e.g., Target Testing) following a recommendation made or endorsed by WADA (e.g., in relation to Testing in the lead-up to the Olympic Games or Paralympic Games or other Event); - 7.2.2.11 (where the Signatory is a NADO or a National Olympic Committee acting as a NADO) the fact that the Signatory is country hosts a WADA-accredited laboratory and/or is bidding to host or has won the right to host a major sporting event; - 7.2.2.12 8.2.2.11 where a Signatory that has been found to be non- compliant is seeking to be Reinstated; and/or - 7.2.2.13 8.2.2.12a request by WADA's Executive Committee and/or WADA's Foundation Board. - 7.2.3 Code Article 20 requires International Federations, National Olympic Committees and National Paralympic Committees to monitor and enforce Code complianceCompliance by their members/recognized bodies.
+Accordingly,WADAwill not actively monitorCodecomplianceby those members/recognized bodies, but rather will expect theSignatoriesin question to do so.
+If in the course of its monitoring activities WADA learns of apparent non-compliance with the Code by a member/recognized body of such Signatory, it will notify the Signatory for appropriate follow-up and action in accordance with the Signatory^L's obligations under the Code. - 7.2.4 In addition, again given the large number of Signatories and WADA's limited resources, the CRC may approve proposals by WADA Management to prioritize enforcement of Critical and (in certain circumstances) High Priority requirements of the Code and/or the International Standards (including, where necessary, by assertingalleging non-compliance and proposing imposition of Signatory Consequences), while giving Signatories additional opportunity to take any corrective action(s) necessary to ensure compliance with other requirements of the Code and/or the International Standards.
+The greatest priority will be given to pursuing the imposition of appropriate Signatory Consequences in cases involving non-compliance with Critical requirements and Aggravating Factors. - 7.2.5 WADA may also enlist the support of other bodies to assist it in its monitoring tasks. - 7.2.6 For the avoidance of doubt, a Signatory shall remainbe required to comply in full at all times with its obligations under the Code and the International Standards, whether or not it is prioritized for monitoring by WADA.

-7.3 8.3Cooperation With with Other Bodies
+7.3 Cooperation Withwith Other Bodies

-7.3.18.3.1WADA may cooperate as appropriate with other relevant bodies in promoting2018-ISCCS - 1 AprilPage 39 of 612018-January 2021 full Code Compliance by Signatories, including (without limitation) with UNESCO in its efforts to promote governments' compliance with the UNESCO Convention, with the Council of Europe in its efforts to promote governments' compliance with its Anti-Doping Convention, and/or with any other intergovernmental organization or initiative.
+7.3.1 WADA may cooperate as appropriate with other relevant bodies in promoting full Code Compliance by Signatories, including (without limitation) with UNESCO in its efforts to promote governments' compliance with the UNESCO Convention, with the Council of Europe in its efforts to promote governments'

+compliance with its Anti-Doping Convention, and/or with any other intergovernmental organization or initiative.
 The purpose of such cooperation will be to facilitate and maximize the efficacy of WADA's own efforts in monitoring Code Compliance by Signatories.
 Such cooperation shall be conducted in a manner that respects all applicable data protection laws.

-7.3.2 8.3.2 Such cooperation may include (without limitation) co-ordinating with the other body/2's compliance monitoring activities in relation to a specific country (e.g., joint site visits, co-ordinated questionnaires), exchange of relevant information that may be of assistance in such activities, and co-ordinating actions aimed at assisting and encouraging compliance by relevant parties.
+7.3.2 Such cooperation may include (without limitation) co-ordinating with the other body s compliance monitoring activities in relation to a specific country (e.g., joint site visits, co-ordinated questionnaires), exchange of relevant information that may be of assistance in such activities, and co-ordinating actions aimed at assisting and encouraging compliance by relevant parties.